alexmaco/fpipe/README.md

 If `{}` is not present in the command arguments, the line is passed to the subprocess via stdin.

-If `{}` is given, it gets replaced by each line in turn before execution.
+If `{}` is present, it gets replaced by each input line before execution.

 ## Installation